GoogleChrome/web.dev/src/site/content/en/blog/optimize-long-tasks/index.md

 What does any of that mean?
 Shipping _less_ JavaScript is good, but does that automatically equate to snappier user interfaces throughout the page lifecycle?
 Maybe, but maybe not.

-To get your head around why it's important to optimize tasks in JavaScript, you need to understand the role of tasks and how the browser handles them—and that starts with understanding what a task is.
+To get your head around why it's important to optimize tasks in JavaScript, you need to understand the role of tasks and how the browser handles them&mdash;and that starts with understanding what a task is.

 ## What is a task?

 A _task_ is any discrete piece of work that the browser does.
 Tasks involve work such as rendering, parsing HTML and CSS, running the JavaScript code you write, and other things you may not have direct control over.
-But the JavaScript you write and deploy to the web is a major source of tasks.
+Of all of this, the JavaScript you write and deploy to the web is a major source of tasks.

 <figure>
   {% Img src="image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/xTKRUAedOdL0VQIZalRL.png", alt="A screenshot of a task as depicted in the performance profliler of Chrome's DevTools.
 The task is at the top of a stack, with a click event handler, a function call, and more items beneath it.", width="800", height="181" %}